good-ware/js-log/README.md

 ### level methods

-Methods that are named after logging levels, such as error(). log(tags, message, context, category) is an alternative to the level methods.
+Methods that are named after logging levels, such as error(). log(tags, message, data, category) is an alternative to the level methods.
 Level methods accept variant parameters.
-If the first parameter to a level method is an array, the parameter list is (tags, message, context, category).
-Otherwise, it's (message, context, category).
+If the first parameter to a level method is an array, the parameter list is (tags, message, data, category).
+Otherwise, it's (message, data, category).

 ### level filtering